 The yellow engine alternator light is off when battery charging system is functioning normally.
-If light turns on the alternator or the voltage regulator may not be operating correctly.
+If light turns on, the engine protection system will shut down the engine.
+Check the Engine cooling blower belt.
+Also, the alternator or the voltage regulator may not be operating correctly.
+The light may also come on due to a faulty flashing circuit.
 The light will remain on when the engine is stopped and the run/stop switch is in the run position.